UPDATE: FOUND! He has been located & is safe.

 See the original article below

-Lance Jones was last seen 9:40 p.m.
-Tuesday, May 26 in the 200 block of Jordan Street in Battle Creek.
-Lance has multiple medical issues that require medication that he has been without since last seen.
-Lance is described as being 6 feet and 1 inch tall, weighing 138 pounds, dark brown hair, brown eyes, a medium/tan complexion with a scar on the right side of his head.
+He is described as standing 5 feet 11 inches, skinny build, weighing 165 pounds, reddish hair, and blue eyes.

-Lance was last seen wearing a black Victoria Sport hoodie with white letters, black basketball shorts, and red and black shoes.
-He is believed to have a family member's white and brown puppy who is 7-weeks-old with him.
+Cam was last seen wearing a black knit hat, blue shorts, black boots, and white socks.
+The hoodie is described as being not as dark as brown or as light as tan, a sort of medium tone natural color.

-Anyone who has information on Lance's whereabouts or has seen him is asked to contact the Battle Creek Police Department at 269-966-3322 or call 911 if you believe it is an emergency.
+Cam's missing person case is being handled by the Kalamazoo County Sheriff's Department.
+Anyone who sees Cam or has information about his whereabouts is asked to contact them at 269-488-8911 or call 911 if you believe it is an emergency.